madhan-init/schema-aware-data-generator/README.md

 ```

 Then, open your browser and navigate to `http://localhost:8000`.

+You can provide your schema in two ways:
+1. **DDL Input:** Paste your existing SQL DDL into the text area.
+2. **NLP Input:** Switch to the NLP tab, describe your schema in plain text, and click **Generate DDL** to have the LLM write the SQL for you.

-Paste your SQL DDL into the left pane, specify the number of rows, and click "Generate Data".
+Specify the number of rows, and click "Generate Data".

 ### Running the Command Line Interface (CLI)